-Why significant

-As a consequence of its operations, the Group incurs obligations to restore and rehabilitate the environment.
+Why significant How our audit addressed the key audit matter As a consequence of its operations, the Group incurs obligations to restore and rehabilitate the environment.
 Rehabilitation activities are governed by a combination of legislative requirements and Group policies.
-As at 30 June 2020, the Group's consolidated statement of financial position includes provisions of \$76.7 million in respect of such obligations (refer to Note 22).
+As at 30 June 2021 the Group's consolidated statement of financial position includes provisions of \$74.8 million in respect of such obligations (refer to Note 22 of the financial report).
+We evaluated the assumptions and methodologies used by the Group in determining their rehabilitation obligations.
+Our audit procedures included the following: Assessed the qualifications, competence and objectivity of the Group's internal and external experts, the work of whom, formed the basis of the Group's rehabilitation cost estimates